gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 ## non-blocking IO and fibers

 Just because your evented web server can handle thousands of requests per second still doesn't mean your app can handle more than a few requests per second.
-The culprit is blocking IO.
+The culprit may be blocking IO.
 When there is a call to the database, the application will just wait for the response, performing no useful work and not taking on another request.

 The solution is to use non-blocking IO so that another thread of execution can work while one is waiting on IO. node.js is well known for doing this.
 However, the callback style used by node.js is much more difficult to write, maintain, and reason about, particularly when there are multiple IO actions in one request.
 Instead of a simple, synchronous flow, you have to have a callback for every IO action.
 Ruby was always fundamentally capable of non-blocking IO, especially after EventMachine was released, but that style of programming was never appealing.